 More research comes out every day about the importance of digestive health.
 Your digestion and gut microbiome play huge roles in everything from your immune health to your mood and brain function.

 Sweets, processed foods, and alcohol can all mess with your digestive health.
-Lucky for you, you don’t have to compromise your gut health just because you want a sweet treat.
+Fortunately, you don’t have to compromise your gut health just because you want a sweet treat.

-This keto caramel sauce isn’t just sugar-free — it’s actually good for your microbiome.
+This keto caramel sauce isn’t just sugar-free — it’s good for your microbiome.

 More butyrate means more protection for good gut bacteria and less of a chance that bad bacteria take over.
 This means, in the battle of good vs. bad bacteria, butyrate is working for the good guys[*].